stfc/PSyclone/doc/profiling.rst

 At the end of the program the function ``ProfileFinalise()`` must be called.
 It will make sure that the measurements are printed or written to file correctly, and that the profiling tool is closed correctly.
-Again at this stage iit is necessary to manually insert the call at an appropriate location::
+Again at this stage it is necessary to manually insert the call at an appropriate location::

-    use profiler_mod, only : ProfileFinalise
+    use profile_mod, only : ProfileFinalise
     ...
     call ProfileFinalise()